 GTA Bus Shelter

 Artist Randy Walker also designed and fabricated two bus shelters with the theme of the Revolution Cone in mind.
-One shelter was installed spring 2018 and is located adjacent to Woven Works Park at the corner of Lindsay and Cumberland Avenue.
-An identical bus shelter will be installed on Murrow Boulevard between Market Street and Lindsay Street upon completion of Phase 2 along Murrow Blvd; construction for this section will begin later this summer.
+One shelter was installed on the Downtown Greenway in spring 2018 and is located adjacent to Woven Works Park at the corner of Lindsay and Cumberland Avenue.
+An identical bus shelter will be installed on Murrow Boulevard between Market Street and Lindsay Street upon completion of Phase 2 along Murrow Blvd.